-Evaluation (MSE) for bigeye based on the new operating models available from the 2024 benchmark assessment.
-The establishment of a Science-Management Dialogue (SMD) Working Group would strengthen the development of harvest strategies at IATTC.
-The staff and/or the SMD WG should organize a series of workshops (fall 2024 and spring 2025) to finalize the MSE for bigeye, and discuss management objectives and revised reference points for the tropical tuna at the IATTC.
+Development of harvest strategies is also important.
+It is important to finalize the Management Strategy Evaluation (MSE) for bigeye based on the new operating models available from the 2024 benchmark assessment.
+The establishment of a Science-Management Dialogue (SMD) Working Group to strengthen the development of harvest strategies at IATTC.
+The staff and/or the SMD WG organize a series of workshops (fall 2024 and spring 2025) to finalize the MSE for bigeye, and discuss management objectives and revised reference points for the tropical tuna at the IATTC.

 Finally, the staff is facing challenges with the tropical tuna assessments, primarily due to the continuous decrease in spatial coverage and fishing effort (number of hooks) of the most informative longline index of abundance.
-Fortunately, through an external collaboration, the staff has developed a methodology that can provide alternative indices of absolute abundance from tagging data (SAC-15 INF-G).
+Fortunately, through an external collaboration, the staff has developed a methodology that can provide alternative indices of absolute abundance from tagging data.
 The value of these estimates for improving stock assessments has been demonstrated this year in the skipjack benchmark assessment.
 To mitigate the challenges faced in the tropical tuna assessments, the staff recommends the continuation and enhancement of the Regional Tuna Tagging Program, as well as other tuna tagging activities in collaboration with CPCs and relevant stakeholders.
 It is also important to get vessel-level data from the distant water longline fleet on a permanent basis to improve the spatial coverage of the longline data used to create the longline CPUE based index of abundance.